bradleyhodges/api-manager/linting/README.md

 # Linting Setup Guide 🚀

 Welcome to the development environment linting setup for this project!
-This guide will walk you through installing PHP, Composer, PHPStan, and nodemon.
+This guide will walk you through installing PHP, Composer, PHPStan, Rector, and nodemon.
 We use PHPStan for automatic linting to ensure code quality, and nodemon to automatically run PHPStan whenever files are changed.

 All linting-related configuration and utilities are contained in the `linting/` (this) directory, which is responsible for handling the project's code quality checks.